ramirogm/residency01/README.md

 ## GPS

 GPS
-	there was a guy somewhere who created its own GPS from Radio seems complex
+	there was a guy somewhere on the web who created its own GPS from Radio seems complex
 	GPS + SDR
 		https://www.rtl-sdr.com/rtl-sdr-tutorial-gps-decoding-plotting/